A secrets manager for .env files. Sync your secrets between machines, environments, and team members with dotenv-vault .

-A self-funded and profitable org ⋅ Trusted by thousands of dev teams worldwide
+Self-funded and profitable ⋅ Trusted by tens of thousands of companies worldwide

 dotenv-vault is the only secrets manager that works with .env files instead of against them.